-From inception though December 31, 2020, we incurred \$76.9 million in research and development expenses, net to advance the development of our clinical-stage product candidates, as well as other preclinical research and development programs.
-As of December 31, 2020, we received royalty-bearing grants of \$5.1 million in the aggregate from the IIA.
+From inception through December 31, 2022, we incurred \$135.5 million in research and development expenses, net to advance the development of our clinical-stage product candidates, as well as other preclinical research and development programs.
+As of December 31, 2022, we received royalty-bearing grants of \$4.9 million in the aggregate from the IIA.
 Pursuant to the terms of the grants, we are required to pay royalties of 3.0% to the IIA on revenues from sales of products for which the research and development was funded, in whole or in part, by the IIA, up to a limit of 100% of the amount of the grant received, plus annual interest calculated at a rate based on 12-month LIBOR.
+In September 2021, the Bank of Israel, which determines annual interest rates, published a directive which stated that annual interest at a variable rate linked to the LIBOR rate for loans in U.S. dollars will be replaced by the SOFR in June 2023.
 In addition, we must abide by other restrictions associated with the receipt of such grants under the R&D Law that continues to apply following repayment to IIA.
 These restrictions may impair our ability to outsource manufacturing, engage in change of control transactions or otherwise transfer our knowledge outside of Israel and may require us to obtain IIA approval for certain actions and transactions and pay additional amounts to the IIA.
 In addition, any change of control and any change of ownership of our Ordinary Shares that would make a non-Israel citizen or resident an "interested party" as defined in the R&D Law requires prior written notice from the IIA.
-As of December 31, 2020, we also received non-royalty bearing grants of \$0.3 million in the aggregate from the IIA and \$0.7 million in the aggregate from the FP7.
+As of December 31, 2022, we also received non-royalty bearing grants of \$1.6 million in the aggregate from the IIA and \$0.7 million in the aggregate from the FP7.

-Substantially all of our research and development expenses for the years ended December 31, 2019 and 2020 were related to the development of D-PLEX ${100}$ .
+Substantially all of our research and development expenses for the years ended December 31, 2021 and 2022 were related to the development of D-PLEX ${100}$ .

-We expect our research and development expenses will increase for the foreseeable future as we seek to advance D-PLEX ${100}$ through Phase 3 clinical trials, including the cost of manufacturing drug supply for these clinical trials, further our preclinical studies and other research and development programs.
+We expect to continue to incur research and development expenses for the foreseeable future as we seek to advance D-PLEX ${100}$ through Phase 3 clinical trials, including the cost of manufacturing drug supply for these clinical trials, further our preclinical studies and other research and development programs.
 At this time, we cannot reasonably estimate or know the nature, timing and estimated costs of the efforts that will be necessary to complete the development of our product candidates.
 We are also unable to predict when, if ever, material net cash inflows will commence from sales of our product candidates.
 This is due to the numerous risks and uncertainties associated with developing such product candidates, including the uncertainty of: